-To give some contextual perspective on recent company performance, the overall value of Russian exported goods declined by -9.7%) from US$497.8 billion in 2014 to $449.3 billion during 2018.
+To give some international trade perspective on recent company performance, the overall value of Russian exported goods declined by -9.7%) from US$497.8 billion in 2014 to $449.3 billion during 2018.
 From 2017 to 2018, Russia’s exports appreciated by 25.1%.

-In the analysis below, we compare Russia’s top 10 export companies based on asset values, sales and profitability as of May 2016.
+In the analysis below, we compare Russia’s top 10 export companies based on asset values, sales and profitability as of December 2018.
 Also specified is the Russian city where each business has its headquarters.

 Russia’s Top 10 Major Export Companies

 Below are Russia’s biggest exports-associated companies organized by asset value.
 Shown within parentheses is the primary industry in which each company operates.
 Also shown is the change in asset value as of December 2018 compared to 2017.

 - Sberbank (regional bank): US$470.9 billion, up 4.2% from 2017

 - Gazprom (oil, gas): $316.8 billion, up 19.4%

 - Rosneft (oil, gas): $214.2 billion, up 10.9%

 - LukOil (oil, gas): $92 billion, up 10.6%